Bake something fun, share it with the world, and you could win a fancy new gold loaf pan

 Also, I’ve been so happy to see so many of you baking with your children!
 I have many memories of baking with my kiddos when they were younger.
 It’s fantastic to see photos of many of your children baking recipes I’ve also baked with mine.

-The winner of last month’s challenge has been chosen and will be announced once they have been notified, with their permission, on the February Bake Club page.
+The winner of this month’s challenge has been chosen and will be announced with their permission once they have been notified.

 Ready for the next challenge????